-Genghis Khan was an excellent example in the history of the development of Chinese nation.
-The conquering wars led by him and his descends broke the obstacle between eastern and western world, greatly promoting the communication between cultures of the east and west, in which way pushed the development of human civilization.
+Genghis Khan was an excellent example in the history of the development of the Chinese nation.
+The conquering wars led by him and his descendants broke the obstacle between the eastern and western world, greatly promoting the communication between cultures of the east and west, in which way pushed the development of human civilization.
 In the east, Genghis Khan and his descends ended the separated situation in China since Tang Dynasty, and eventually set the basic map for present China.
-He united all Mongolian tribes, which was positive in the history.
-Genghis Khan’s attacking Jin and defeating Xia made the way for the founding of Yuan Dynasty.
-Genghis Khan was a genius in military.
-He united the armies far away to attack the enemies nearby, and paid attention not to set too much enemies.
-As in the battle, he attached high importance to detecting, surrounding the enemies separately, attacking from far away, luring the enemies, killing enemies when moving and so on.
+He united all Mongolian tribes, which was positive in history.
+Genghis Khan’s attacking Jin and defeating Xia made the way for the founding of the Yuan Dynasty.
+Genghis Khan was a genius in the military.
+He united the armies far away to attack the enemies nearby and paid attention not to set too many enemies.
+As in the battle, he attached high importance to detecting, surrounding the enemies separately, attacking from far away, luring the enemies, killing enemies when moving, and so on.
 He was praised as “a wise man that is like the god in battle.”
 On another hand, Genghis Khan’s wars were cruel.
 He killed lots of common people and destroyed cities and lands.
-What’s more, the main feudal countries in the 13th century were facing serious crisis of the society, which provide good opportunity for Genghis khan to carry out military expansion.
+What’s more, the main feudal countries in the 13th century were facing a serious crisis of society, which provide a good opportunity for Genghis khan to carry out the military expansion.

-Emperor Kangxi’s name was Aixin-Jueluo Xuanye (May 4th 1654 – Dec 20th 1722).
-He was the emperor of Qing Dynasty.
+Emperor Kangxi’s name was Aixin-Jueluo Xuanye (May 4th, 1654 – Dec 20th, 1722).
+He was the emperor of the Qing Dynasty.
 The name Kangxi came from the era name.
 Emperor Kangxi was the longest-reigning (on the throne) Chinese emperor.

 Emperor Kangxi made Qing Empire a splendid kingdom in the East.
-At that time, there was Peter the great in Russia and Ludwig XIV in France.
+At that time, there was Peter the Great in Russia and Ludwig XIV in France.
 Compared with them, Emperor Kangxi was still extraordinary.
-During his reign, the population, economy, culture, territory and power in China all reached the peak.
+During his reign, the population, economy, culture, territory, and power in China all reached their peak.
 The territory of Qing Dynasty was large, from Pacific coastline in the East to Pamir in the West, Zengmu Ansha (James Shoal) in the South, outer Xing’an Mountains in the North, Balkhash Lake in the Northwest and Sakhalin Island in the Northeast, covering an area of 13,000,000 square kilometers.

 3. Development of Agriculture and Water Conservancy

-After the long-term wars in the end of Ming Dynasty, the agriculture in this country was seriously destroyed.
-Emperor Kangxi carried out a serious of policies to develop agricultural productivity.
+After the long-term wars at the end of the Ming Dynasty, agriculture in this country was seriously destroyed.
+Emperor Kangxi carried out a series of policies to develop agricultural productivity.
 He made the enclosure of land illegal and went to Jiang Nan (south of Changjiang River) six times to inspect water resources as well as to repair the Yellow River, Huai River, and Yongding River.
-Emperor Kangxi’s policies to develop agriculture and condition of water resources had got unprecedented achievement.
+Emperor Kangxi’s policies to develop agriculture and condition of water resources had got an unprecedented achievement.

 4. Building of Gardens and Parks

-Emperor Kangxi had built Changchun Garden (the Garden of Prolonged Spring), Chende Summer Vacation Mountain Village and Mulan Paddock His grandson Emperor Qianlong went on his work to built 3 mountains and 5 gardens (3 mountains: Xiang Mountain, Yuquan Mountain, Wanshou Mountain; 5 gardens: Changchun Garden, Yuanming Garden, Jingming Garden, Jingyi Garden and Qingyi Garden -- Summer Palace).
+Emperor Kangxi had built Changchun Garden (the Garden of Prolonged Spring), Chende Summer Vacation Mountain Village, and Mulan Paddock His grandson Emperor Qianlong went on his work to built 3 mountains and 5 gardens (3 mountains: Xiang Mountain, Yuquan Mountain, Wanshou Mountain; 5 gardens: Changchun Garden, Yuanming Garden, Jingming Garden, Jingyi Garden, and Qingyi Garden -- Summer Palace).
 This pushed the classic art of gardening in China to a new peak.
-The gardens and parks built in Qing Dynasty were precious treasures of Chinese nation.
-Chende Summer Vacation Mountain Village was a royal garden which was twice as large as the Summer Palace in Beijing.
+The gardens and parks built in Qing Dynasty were precious treasures of the Chinese nation.
+Chende Summer Vacation Mountain Village was a royal garden that was twice as large as the Summer Palace in Beijing.
 It was not only a resort.
 It was of political importance just like Mulan Paddock.
-The palaces and temples were built with the style of Mongolia, Tibet and other minorities.
-The important function of this was to make the noble of the monitories feel that they are as comfort as they are at home.
+The palaces and temples were built with the style of Mongolia, Tibet, and other minorities.
+The important function of this was to make the noble of the monitories feel that they are as comfortable as they are at home.
 The peaceful and wonderful scenery could bring people back to the world 200 years ago.

 5. Education and Book Writing

-During his reign, Emperor Qianlong sent armies to unite the kingdom for many times, insuring the stability and development of a muli - nation country.
-In the early years of Emperor Qianlong’s reign, Miao people in Guizhou rose up in rebellion, while the Northwest needed armies.
+During his reign, Emperor Qianlong sent armies to unite the kingdom many times, ensuring the stability and development of a muli-nation country.
+In the early years of Emperor Qianlong’s reign, the Miao people in Guizhou rose up in rebellion, while the Northwest needed armies.
 The two armies sent to the Northwest were defeated.
 The Dzungar states were stable and it was difficult to destroy them immediately.
 Thus, Emperor Qianlong decided to negotiate peace with Dzungar and use most of his force to subdue the rebellion of Miao.
 Zhang Guangsi, the general who made his name for strategy was sent to do the work.
 Soon, the rebellion force was defeated.
-In about 1753 (18th year of Qianlong), the conflicts began in Dzungar states.
-The three chiefs of Dorbod led 6,000 people to get incorporated to Qing Dynasty.
+In about 1753 (the 18th year of Qianlong), the conflicts began in Dzungar states.
+The three chiefs of Dorbod led 6,000 people to get incorporated into Qing Dynasty.
 One year later, Amursana took more than 10,000 people to incorporate.
 Emperor Qianlong went to Chende from Beijing himself in the winter that year to receive them.
-After inquiring the situation in Dzungar states, Emperor Qianlong thought it was time to solve the problem of Dzungar forces.
-He prevailed over all dissenting view, and decided to send his armies to Ili in the spring next year with the help of Bo Heng and some of his trusted chancellors.
+After inquiring about the situation in Dzungar states, Emperor Qianlong thought it was time to solve the problem of Dzungar forces.
+He prevailed over all dissenting views and decided to send his armies to Ili in the spring of next year with the help of Bo Heng and some of his trusted chancellors.
 In May 1755, two Qing armies reached Ili.
 The chief of Dzungar was defeated and arrested by Huo Jisi, soon after which Amursana rose up to rebel because of his ambition to rule over Olot.
-Emperor Qianlong sent his armies to defeat the rebels and the separatist force inside Dzungar were subdued.
-From 1757 – 1759, Emperor Qianlong promoted Zhao Hui to the general to subdue the rebel force of Hezhou brothers in the south.
-Then, General of Ili was set to lead all the armies in Xinjiang with the building of military offices.
+Emperor Qianlong sent his armies to defeat the rebels and the separatist force inside Dzungar was subdued.
+From 1757 – 1759, Emperor Qianlong promoted Zhao Hui to the general to subdue the rebel force of the Hezhou brothers in the south.
+Then, the General of Ili was set to lead all the armies in Xinjiang with the building of military offices.